Hawsepiper

 Hawsepiper is an informal maritime industry term used to refer to a merchant ship's officer who began his or her career as an unlicensed merchant seaman and did not attend a traditional maritime college or academy to earn an officer's license.
-In the United States after accumulating enough sea time in a qualified rating, taking required training courses, and completing on-board assessments, the mariner can apply to the United States Coast Guard for a license as a Third Mate or Third Assistant Engineer.
-If approved, the applicant must then pass a comprehensive license examination before being issued the license.
-The U.S. military rough equivalent to this term is mustang.
+The term is almost exclusively used within the U.S.

 A ship's hawsepipe is the pipe passing through the bow section of a ship that the anchor chain passes through.
 Hawsepiper refers to climbing up the hawsepipe, a nautical metaphor for climbing up the ship's rank structure.
 This is in turn derived from the traditional British Naval usage of "came up through the hawsehole", referring to sailors who first entered the ship as foremast jacks before becoming officers, metaphorically by climbing up the hawser rather than being received directly onto the quarterdeck.